natalypatti/porttinari-base-speech-acts/README.md

 -     pip install transformers

 ## Dataset
+How to access the dataset:
+- download csv file in 'data' folder
-- The dataset is in csv format, to access it in python:
+- upload the file to tools such as Excel, LibreOffice, Google Sheets To access it in python:
 -     df = pd.read_csv(r'data/porttinari-annotated-sample-paper-v1-20231211.csv')

 ## How to cite this work